neondatabase/autoscaling/neonvm/README.md

 ### Clock synchronization

-We Synchronize VM clocks to host using PTP with hardware time stamping.
-We enabled PTP clock (and the KVM related directive) on the kernel and use chrony on the VM as a server.
-You can checkout chronyd log at `/var/log/chrony/chrony.log` and use the commands below:
+We synchronize VM clocks to host using kvm_ptp.
+We enable PTP clock (and the KVM related directive) on the kernel and use chrony on the VM as a server.
+You can checkout chrony server log at `/var/log/chrony/chrony.log` and use chrony client as below:

 ```sh
 /neonvm/bin/chronyc tracking